digidem/mapeo-core/README.md

 ### `mapeo.observationDelete(id, cb)`

 Delete the observation with the given id.
+Also deletes attached media.

 ### `mapeo.observationStream(opts)`